EFD 2014 Speakers and Workshop Summaries

 Solar Energy for Farms: Insights on Programs, New Technologies & Cost-Effectiveness

-Hear about the latest developments in solar energy, including:
+Covering the latest developments in solar energy, including:

 • an update on the OPA Feed-in-Tariff and microFIT programs, state of the solar PV market and changes within the industry that can affect consumers.